hernantz/blog/content/one-configpy-to-config-all.md

 Well designed applications allow different ways to be configured.
 A proper settings-discoverability chain goes as follows:

-1. CLI args.
+1. CLI args, mostly used to allow users do some exploration while running your program.
-2. Environment variables.
+2. Environment variables, that can be set in `.bashrc` or `.env` files and, since they are global, they should have some sort of prefix like `MYAPP_*`.
 3. Config files in different directories, that also imply some hierarchy.
 For
    example: config files in `/etc/myapp/settings.ini` are applied system-wide, while `~/.config/myapp/settings.ini` take precedence and are user-specific.